 A cash-out refinance is similar to a HELOC in that it consolidates your debt into a single payment.
 It replaces your mortgage with a new loan for more money than what you owed.
 You receive the difference as a lump-sum cash payment.
 Here is our list of the best cash-out refinance lenders.

-Shared equity agreements are a debt-free alternative to home equity loans.
+Home equity investments are a debt-free alternative to home equity loans.
 They allow you to unlock your home equity without charging interest or monthly payments.
 They are also easier to qualify for than traditional home equity products, such as home equity loans and HELOCs.
 See how much you could get today for a share of your home’s future appreciation.

 Consider a debt management plan